Tuesday, October 28, 2025

 Abstract.
 The method of moving spheres is a powerful and versatile method for analyzing partial differential equations with conformal symmetry.
 At the core of this method is the amazing fact that one can classify all suitably nice functions f defined on Euclidean space for which both of the following properties hold:

-1. For all points x there is a sphere centered at x about which f has inversion symmetry, and
+1. For every point x there is a sphere centered at x about which f has inversion symmetry, and

-2. for all directions e, there is a hyperplane with normal direction e about which f has reflection symmetry.
+2. for every direction e, there is a hyperplane with normal direction e about which f has reflection symmetry.

 I will give some examples of functions for which both properties hold, and I will discuss the historical development of the classification of all such functions.
 Finally, I will overview the method of moving spheres and provide some applications of the method in the analysis of conformally covariant partial differential equations.